PetiGreen Gives You a Quicker Path to a Greener Lawn in a Few Easy Steps

 You will get New Dead Spots for a While

 After Applying PetiGreen the population of soil microbes starts to increase in population.
 The population takes time to expand.
 Even though the population is growing it may not be large enough to stop the urine spots for some time.
 You will still get dead spots appearing in your lawn in some cases for several months.
 However, the microbes can increase to a large enough population to process enough of the excess nitrogen from the dead spot in a few weeks that new seed can germinate.

 Keep the Poop Picked-up off of Your Lawn

 Dog feces can add to the problem.
 We recommend that you keep it cleaned up to minimize its impact.
-There are dog waste removal services available in many areas that will do the task regularly for you for a fee.
+There are dog waste removal services available in many areas.
+They will do the task regularly for you for a fee.

 Your dog’s urine is in constant assault on the soil as it pees on the lawn multiple times a day.
 When you keep applying PetiGreen on schedule your are countering this assault.
 Make sure you apply PetiGreen every 6 weeks so you are continually working to improve and protect the soil.
-During the time it takes for the microbial population to build up new spots are likely to appear so as they appear simply reseed them.
+During the time it takes for the microbial population to build up new spots are likely to appear.
+As they appear simply reseed them.